xeraa/scale-elasticsearch/README.md

 }

 GET frozen/_search

-# Import Kibana sample data (here the ecommerce one)
-# Show the dashboard before and after freezing (and fix the setting in Kibana)
-POST kibana_sample_data_ecommerce/_freeze
 ```

-### Index Lifecycle Management

-Explain how `node.attr.size` is tying the architecture together.
-Show both *setup/templace_metricbeat.json* and *setup/ilm.json*, explain what is going on, and show the results in Index Management.
-Also load the ILM configuration in the Kibana UI, but explain why not all values are shown correctly.
+Show in *Discover* how the frozen indices are not shown by default and that you need to turn them on in the Kibana settings.

 ### Rollup

 Show the underlying *setup/rollup.json* and how you would build it in the Kibana UI.
-Show the underlying documents in Discover and build a visualization on the Docker network traffic (if there are a couple of documents at least).
+Show the underlying documents in Discover and build a visualization on the Docker network traffic.

 ### Cleanup

 Run `docker-compose down -v` to get rid of the entire setup again.

-## Todo

-* Integrate Frozen Indices better into the ILM demo